Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 Phitsanulok, complete guide to the city

-Published: Last updated 0 comments 7 minutes to read
+Published: Last updated: 0 comments 7 minutes to read

-Phitsanulok, the town of Chinnarat Buddha
+Phitsanulok, the city of the Buddha Chinnarat

-Phitsanulok is a must-see for many visitors, as it is home to the most beautiful Buddha statue, the "Chinnarat Buddha" in Wat Phra Sri Rattana Mahathat.
+Phitsanulok is a must-see for many visitors, because it is home to the most beautiful Buddha statue, the "Buddha Chinnarat" at Wat Phra Sri Rattana Mahathat.

 See also

-On the forum: Good deals on Phitsanulok
+On the forum : Good deals on Phitsanulok

 History